-Supported by funding from the Australian Government's National Environmental Science Program (NESP-EP), this project investigated the profitability of commercial-scale producers in NSW who are using and sustaining healthy grassy woodlands as inputs to production.
+Funded by the NESP-EP, this project investigated the profitability of commercial-scale producers in NSW who are using and sustaining healthy grassy woodlands as inputs to production.
 This report presents findings for the financial, ecological and wellbeing characteristics of fifteen regenerative graziers from three regions of NSW grassy woodland biome; Armidale - Uralla (North), Wellington - Gulgong (Central) and Holbrook - Young (South).
 Participants were selected on the basis that: